akhilmet/akhil-personal-portfolio/README.md

+Hey! 👋 Just finished running that random sampling analysis on the token predictor and pushed the results to the token-predictor-finetuned branch.
+You were totally right about the overfitting - the random noise baseline confirmed we had way too many features doing more harm than good.
+The analysis gave us a clear priority ranking of which features actually matter vs just statistical noise.
+Key Takeaways:

+Top priority: complexity_score, unique_word_count, char_count, word_count
+Second tier: query_token_length, punctuation_density, avg_word_length, sentence_count
+Supporting: caps_ratio, query_context_encoded, has_technical_terms, category3
+Optimal feature count: 12-15 features total

+The random sampling approach worked great for identifying the signal vs noise

 # Akhil Metukuru's Personal Portfolio

 Welcome to my personal portfolio!
 Here you'll find all my latest work, skills, and experiences.
 I'm excited to share my journey and achievements with you.